Disaster Relief Services

 Catholic Social Services of Rapid City has long tradition of being involved in disaster response in western South Dakota.
 The late Msgr.
 William O’Connell led the community in response to the 1972 flood which claimed 238 lives.
 Msgr.
 O’Connell’s efforts were foundational and eventually helped to shape a national movement known as National VOAD (Voluntary Organizations Active in Disaster).
 CSS services an area covering 22 counties and 43,000 square miles of geography that often experiences the extremes of blizzards, drought, tornadoes, hailstorms, flash floods, wildfires and other disasters.

 The disaster team at CSS is committed to responding to the disaster-related needs of families, communities and parishes in western South Dakota.
-We are currently working with the Long-term Recovery Groups in Burke and Custer; see related photos above.
+We are currently working with the Long-term Recovery Groups in Burke and Custer; see related photos below.
 We are also helping to organize community organizations that will have the ability to respond to a disaster in their area.
 Maynard Konechne, who is the statewide Disaster Chairman for the Knights of Columbus, is working diligently to enlist volunteers to assist in this endeavor.
 Also, Catholic Charities USA is assisting CSS with funding to implement the community management structure that will take the lead in the disaster recovery efforts.

-Disaster Relief Department
+Disaster Relief Coordinator

 HOW TO VOLUNTEER